arturo-shimabukuro/test-page/content/posts/covid/covid.md

 The information depends on the numbers that are presented by governments of each country.
 Any problems from the information depends on how countries have reported their information.

 **Original**
 This is not the original data source as they obtain the information is gathered from Johns Hopkins University of Medicine and more specifically from their Coronavirus Research Center.
-And this information is gathered based on the information they obtain from the governments around the world.
+Plus this information is gathered based on the information they obtain from the governments around the world.

 **Comprehensive**